Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D non-premixed counterflow configuration

 \section{Results in 1D non-premixed counterflow configuration}

-In this section, we study first the importance of enthalpy conservation, then the importance of differential diffusion with respect to mass conservation.
-1D counterflow non-premixed flames are calculated using the 1D counterflow model in the Regath code \cite{rodrigues_unsteady_2017, rodrigues_modelisation_2018}.
-In the configuration studied here, the low Mach number approximation applies and the corresponding equations are stated in appendix \ref{sec:1dcfeqn}.
+In this section, we first study the importance of enthalpy conservation, then the importance of differential diffusion with respect to mass conservation.
+1D non-premixed counterflow flames are calculated using the 1D counterflow model in the Regath code \cite{rodrigues_unsteady_2017, rodrigues_modelisation_2018}.
+In the configuration studied here, the low Mach number approximation applies.